-Thread splitting occurs when you inadvertently pass your beading needle through the thread in your beadwork.
+Thread-splitting occurs when you inadvertently pass your beading needle through the thread in your beadwork.
 It can cause the last bead stitched to twist, rather than snapping into place and lying flat.
-Split thread also creates weak spots in you beadwork and makes it more difficult to tear out beadwork to correct a mistake.
+Split thread also creates weak spots in your beadwork and makes it more difficult to tear out beadwork to correct a mistake.

 05 of 05